melmaniwan/birds-eye-view-initiative/README.md

 # birds-eye-view-initiative

+## About
-A collaborative project to scrape certain geographic features in order to get a better understanding of cities across the United States.
+The Birds Eye View Initiative is a collaborative project to scrape certain geographic features in order to get a better understanding of different communities across the United States.